-Brighten Up Your Home With Map Luminary Bags
+Brighten Up Your Home With Paper Bag Lanterns

-I decided to use old maps for my DIY luminary bags.
-Old maps conjure up memories of past travels or places where I have lived before.
-I think the light looks great shining through them and they are very thrifty.
+I decided to use old maps for my DIY paper bag lanterns.
+Old maps conjure up memories of past travels or places I have lived.
+I think the light shines through them, and they are thrifty.

-Even if you don’t have a vast collection of old maps like me, you can pick them up very cheaply from charity/thrift stores.
-I often find purchasing old maps works out cheaper than using craft paper or gift wrap!
-There are some wonderful vintage maps for crafting that you can print too.
+Even if you don’t have a vast collection of old maps like me, you can pick them up cheaply from charity/thrift stores.
+I often find purchasing old maps cheaper than craft paper or gift wrap!
+There are some fantastic vintage maps for crafting that you can print too.

 A star punch was used on the bag to create a pretty light effect.
-You can experiment with different shaped paper punches on your bags to see what effect you like or even just use a simple round hole punch.
+You can experiment with different-shaped paper punches on your bags to see what effect you like or even use a simple round hole punch.

-Even though I have made these map luminary bags as a winter decoration to brighten up my home.
-I think they would be great for a summer outdoor party and could be used to illuminate a garden path.
+Even though I have made these map luminary bags as a winter decoration to brighten my home, I think they would be great for a summer outdoor party and could illuminate a garden path.

 - Old maps – You can pick these up from charity/thrift stores.
-The bags I made were A4 size so you can also print off maps onto A4 paper to use.
+The bags I made were A4 size so that you can print off maps onto A4 paper.
 This might be handy if you are looking for maps of a particular country or state.
 Pictureboxblue has lots of free maps to choose from and print.

 - Rotary cutter and mat if using old maps.